inspec/inspec-aws/docs/resources/aws_db_parameter_groups.md

 ### Ensure the group name of a DB parameter group exists

     describe aws_db_parameter_groups do
-      its('db_parameter_group_names') { should include 'parameter-group-name' }
+      its('DB_PARAMETER_GROUP_NAMES') { should include 'PARAMETER-GROUP-NAME' }
     end

 ## Matchers

-For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).
+For a full list of the available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

 ### exist